Hancock to face MPs in Westminster this week following I’m A Celeb stint

 Speculation has been mounting over whether he will have the Conservative whip restored and seek to stand again at the next election.

-He appears to be up against a tight time frame, as Tory MPs have been given until December 5 – next Monday – to declare their intention to re-run at the next vote.
+He appears to be up against a tight time frame, as Tory MPs have been given until December 5 – next Monday – to declare their intention to re-run at the next vote, expected to be in 2024.

-Mr Hancock is currently sitting as the Independent MP for West Suffolk, having been suspended from the Tory parliamentary party for flying 10,000 miles to Australia at a time when the Commons was sitting.
+Mr Hancock is currently sitting as the independent MP for West Suffolk, having been suspended from the Conservative parliamentary party for flying 10,000 miles to Australia at a time when the Commons was sitting.

 He has “no intention of standing down or stepping away from politics”, according to his team.